biocatiit/website/content/scihi/2003_insect_muscle.rst

         Researchers from Imperial College London, Duke
-        University, and the Illinois Institute of Technology decided that improved synchrotron technologies and data analysis tools offered the prospect of modelling the relaxed structure.
+        University, and the Illinois Institute of Technology decided that improved synchrotron technologies and data analysis tools offered the prospect of modeling the relaxed structure.
 They recorded so-called low-angle x-ray diffraction patterns from flight muscle fibers of giant waterbugs on the BioCAT beamline 18-ID at the APS, which gave them new and sharper details of